peterhinch/micropython-async/v3/docs/DRIVERS.md

 preferred as it is optimised for microcontroller use and supports retrieval by an asynchronous iterator.

-If either queue type is subscribed with args, publications will queued as a 3-tuple `(topic, message, (args...))`.
+If either queue type is subscribed with args, a publication will create a queue entry that is a 3-tuple `(topic, message, (args...))`.
 There is no obvious use case for this.

 #### exceptions

-An instance of an `agent` objects is owned by a subscribing tasks but is executed by a publishing task.
+An `agent` instance is owned by a subscribing tasks but is executed by a publishing task.
 If a function used as an `agent` throws an exception, the traceback will point to a `Broker.publish` call.

 The `Broker` class throws a `ValueError` if `.subscribe` is called with an invalid `agent` type.
 There are a number of non-fatal conditions which can occur